 How secure are Docker containers?

-As containers share the host kernel, so any vulnerabilities in the kernel could potentially be exploited by a malicious container.
+As containers share the host kernel, any vulnerabilities in the kernel could potentially be exploited by a malicious container.
 Second, they can access each other’s files if they are run with the same user id.
 This means that it is important to properly isolate containers from each other to prevent one container from accessing another container’s data.

 How do you isolate Containers?